 Active Living can be done in your house while cleaning, in you yard, and even while you are shopping.
-See below for some healthy living tips at home:
+Click on the links below for some healthy living tips at home:

 You can incorporate active living into shopping, every step and bend counts towards a healthier body!
 Try mall walking.
 Mall walking is a great way to safely get your daily walk in.
 You won’t need to worry about cold weather, icy patches, or wind ruining your walk!
 Take a friend with you for company, and remember every step counts!